jadianes/data-science-your-way/03-dimensionality-reduction-and-clustering/README.md

 Obtaining clusters in R is as simple as calling to `kmeans`.
 The function has several parameters, but we will just use all the defaults and start trying with different values of k.

-Let's start with dtermining how many clusters we should be looking for in our dataset.
+Let's start with determining how many clusters we should be looking for in our dataset.
 A really simple method is to use the elbow criterion (https://en.wikipedia.org/wiki/Determining_the_number_of_clusters_in_a_data_set).

 ```r
 wss <- (nrow(existing_df)-1)*sum(apply(existing_df,2,var))